In 2004, like the rest of the world, at Quaker House we began to learn about U. S. torture in the “War On terror.”

 Furthermore, under the influence of highly effective popular entertainment like the show “24”, which ran for nine seasons and more than 200 episodes, frequently featuring torture, public opinion swung solidly in its favor — provided that the U. S. was doing the torturing.

-Within a few years, the outcome was plain: torture may have been wrong, but the American public above all planned to forget about it.
+Within a few years, the outcome was plain: torture may have been wrong, and illegal, but the American public above all planned to forget about it.
 This forgetting, or corporate amnesia, was aided and abetted by its government, from the highest levels.
 It still is.

 It’s pretty quiet now, we’re older, energy is flagging and shouting into the wind is tiring.
 But a few have not forgotten.
 What other countries’ experience has to teach suggests that it typically takes decades for a society to begin to face up to its own atrocities and war crimes, if it ever does.